 Gantt Chart: this article explains the Gantt Chart in a practical way.
 The article starts off with the meaning of the Gantt chart, its history and application in real life You will find several examples and practical tips to start working with a Gantt chart yourself.
 This article also contains a downloadable and editable Gantt Chart Excel Template.
 Enjoy reading!

 An organization cannot do without planning tools.
 One of the best known tools is the planning board which visually represents staffing in several activities / individual tasks.
 The Gantt chart is the precursor of the project planning board and is still used today as an important planning tool.

 This project management tool is also know as the Gantt Diagram or Gantt planning board.

-At the beginning of the 20th century, Henry Gantt developed the Gantt Chart as a visual aid to chart the planning and progress of complex projects.
+The chart is named after Henry Gantt.
+At the beginning of the 20th century, Henry Gantt developed a Chart as a visual aid to chart the planning and progress of complex projects.

 The Gantt Chart has kept abreast of time and is no longer written out on large pieces of paper by hand.

 Nowadays, there are complex computer programmes that are based on the classical Chart.
 From simple Excel files to advanced project management software in which it is possible to calculate to the minute when a project will be finished.

 A planning board only represents two dimensions, such as production resources and time.
 These are often Work Breakdown Structures (WBS).
 A multi-dimensional planning is required for more coherent factors.

 This type of Chart is used in larger projects.
 The layout of the planning board and this planning tool are similar but whereas the information on the planning board can be altered time and again, the information on the Chart is permanent.
 This makes the planning tool less flexible.